UoB-COMSM0166/2025-group-4/README.md

 ## 5.2 a map editor with a player-defined map feature
 ### 5.2.1 Objectives and motivations

 We want players to not only experience the game, but also create content.
 To achieve this, we designed and implemented an online map editing system that allows players to create their own game maps through an intuitive graphical interface and import them directly into the main game to try them out.
-This system is designed to increase player engagement, improve replayability and create a user-centric leveling ecosystem.
+This system is designed to increase player engagement, improve replayability and create a user-centric levelling ecosystem.

 ### 5.2.2 Graphic map editor